-Be it the thief or the person he sells your hardware to, eventually your computer could come into the hands of someone who might know what they’re doing.
-Someone who might start poking around and discovering your data.2 Depending on how you use your computer and what you have stored on it, that could be a big deal.
+Be it the thief or the person they sell your hardware to, eventually your computer could come into the hands of someone who might know what they’re doing: someone who might start poking around and discovering your data.2 Depending on how you use your computer and what you have stored on it, that could be a big deal.

 This is where encryption comes in.
-If you have sensitive personal data on your computer, and especially if that’s on a portable computer of some sort, I would consider using an encryption tool such as VeraCrypt.
+If you have sensitive personal data on your computer, and especially if it’s on a portable computer of some sort, consider using an encryption tool such as VeraCrypt.

 VeraCrypt can be used to either:

-- Perform whole-disk encryption, requiring that you specify the proper passphrase as part of the boot process to unlock the entire contents of the hard drive.
+- Perform whole-disk encryption, requiring you to specify the proper passphrase as part of the boot process to unlock the entire contents of the hard drive.

-I recommend that you do not rely on password protection in applications, such as Word or Excel, or tools, such as WinZip.
-While they have improved in recent years, I still believe that they remain ultimately only useful to keep honest people honest.
-If an intruder is determined, they’re often easily cracked with information found on the internet.
+I recommend that you not rely on password protection in applications such as Word or Excel, or tools such as WinZip.
+While they have improved in recent years, I believe they remain useful only to keep honest people honest.
+If an intruder is determined, such tools are often easily cracked.

-Whether you encrypt your entire drive (which has the benefit of encrypting the paging file, temporary files, and everything else), or just a large volume, it depends on a combination of your paranoia, how you use your computer, and how important the data is that might be stored.
-Security conscious businesses and government agencies will rely on whole-drive encryption.
+Whether you encrypt your entire drive (which has the benefit of encrypting the paging file, temporary files, and everything else) or just a large volume depends on a combination of your degree of paranoia, how you use your computer, and how important the stored data is.
+Security-conscious businesses and government agencies rely on whole-drive encryption.

-Depending on how you have your computer configured and how you use it, it’s often possible to extract from it such things as the passwords “remembered” for you by your browser.
-If your computer is stolen while it’s on or in standby or hibernation, it’s also conceivable that you might leave it signed in to various online accounts.
-The thief could quite possibly change your password and steal your account without even needing the password.
+Depending on how you have your computer configured and how you use it, it’s possible to extract passwords (those “remembered” for you by your browser) or other private information.
+If your computer is stolen while it’s on (or in standby or hibernation), you may have been signed in to various online accounts.
+The thief could change your password and steal your account without even needing the password.

 This is where two-factor authentication comes into play.

 In recent years, mobile devices have exploded.
-It seems like everyone is carrying at least one, if not more than one.
-Checking email, uploading photos, using social media – mobile is almost everywhere.
+It seems like everyone has at least one.
+Checking email, uploading photos, using social media — mobile is everywhere.

 And naturally, mobile devices are being lost and stolen.

 Mobile devices are a tad harder to secure.
-The single most important thing that you can do for a mobile device that you carry with you regularly is to lock it with a pin code (or in some cases, a swipe pattern).
-Yes, you’ll need to tap out that code each time you wake up your phone, but that’s a small inconvenience compared to having a thief have quick and easy access to the treasure trove of personal data that many people keep with them.
+The single most important thing you can do for a mobile device you carry with you regularly is to lock it with a pin code (or in some cases, a swipe pattern).
+Yes, you’ll need to tap out that code each time you wake up your phone, but that’s a small inconvenience compared to giving a thief quick and easy access to the treasure trove of personal data many people keep in their phones.

-In addition, both Apple (via iCloud‘s Find My iPhone) and Android (through Google’s Android Device Manager) support locating and remote wiping of lost mobile devices, if set up before hand.
-There are also several apps that will instruct a mobile device to wipe or self-destruct on receipt of a specially formatted text message.
+In addition, both Apple (via iCloud‘s Find My iPhone) and Android (through Google’s Android Device Manager) support remote wiping of lost mobile devices, if set up beforehand.
+There are also several apps that instruct a mobile device to wipe or self-destruct on receipt of a specially-formatted text message.

 Theft & loss

 The risks of losing a computer or mobile device are easy to overlook.
-Inconvenience and data loss are the first to come to mind, but understanding that your data could end up in the hands of a complete stranger is well worth considering.
+Inconvenience and data loss are the first things that come to mind, but understanding that your data could end up in the hands of a complete stranger is well worth considering.

 This is actually an expanded update to a podcast I recorded back in 2005.